mat-sik/aws-deployment-example/README.md

 redis.messages.com A  Simple 10.0.0.4 300
 ```

-YOu need to ensure that the discovery and redis have these ips
+You need to ensure that the discovery and redis have these ips.

 ## Cloud map